Thompson River: North Thompson River

 The North Thompson originates at the toe of the Thompson Glacier in the Cariboo Mountains west of the community of Valemount and flows generally south towards Kamloops and the confluence with the South Thompson.
-For most of its length, the river is paralleled by Highway 5, and the Canadian National Railway (both of which cross the river a couple times).
-The North Thompson passes by several small communities, the most notable being Blue River, Clearwater & Barriere.
+For most of its length, the river is paralleled by Highway 5 and the Canadian National Railway (both of which cross the river a couple times).
+The North Thompson passes by several small communities, the most notable being Blue River, Clearwater and Barriere.

 The North Thompson picks up the Clearwater River at the town of Clearwater.
 The Clearwater, the North Thompson's largest tributary, drains much of Wells Gray Provincial Park.

 A notable feature along the North Thompson is Little Hells Gate, a mini-replica of the much larger rapid on the Fraser downstream from the mouth of the Thompson.
 About 17.4 km upstream from the small town of Avola, the river is forced through a narrow chute only about 30 ft wide creating a rapid that resembles the Fraser's famous rapid.